 Yesterday, while perusing my fitness magazines, I couldn’t help but notice dietitians and doctors preaching about the importance of folate; they’re recommending that everyone consume more folate in both food and supplement forms.

-And this got me thinking about how we are one of the wealthiest nations in the world, yet experience higher rates of disease and injury, and die sooner than people in other high-income countries.
+This got me thinking.
+Here in the United States, we are one of the wealthiest nations in the world, yet we experience higher rates of disease and injury, and we die sooner than people in other high-income countries.

-Well, it all started during the Industrial Revolution when removing the bran from the germ of grains through milling and mass refining seemed like a good idea because it meant that grain products could sit on store shelves much longer without spoiling.
+It all began during the Industrial Revolution when we decided to remove the bran from the germ of grains through milling and mass refining.
+Grain products could then sit on store shelves much longer without spoiling.

-Then at the end of World War II, bakeries in America began using large amounts of chemicals, additives, bleaches, and preservatives (as much as 25 different chemicals are added to refined grain and bread products) to create even longer shelf life.
-Because this process strips all the vitamin and mineral content from the original source, these foods are “fortified and enriched” with vitamin and mineral forms our bodies do not recognize.
+At the end of World War II, bakeries in America began using large amounts of chemicals, additives, bleaches, and preservatives (as many as 25 different chemicals are added to refined grain and bread products) to create an even longer shelf life.
+Because this process strips away all of the natural vitamins and minerals, foods must be “fortified and enriched” with vitamin and mineral forms our bodies do not recognize.

 And at the top of the fortified and enriched list?
 Yep, you guessed it, folic acid.

 What’s even worse is that in the United States and Canada, folic acid fortification became a mandatory practice in 1998.

 Folate is a general term that denotes a group of water-soluble b-vitamins (B-9), while folic acid stands for the synthetic compound used in supplements and to fortify foods.
 Much has been said about these two forms, with the general consensus being that it’s safe in food form and as supplemental methylfolate, but not as supplemental folic acid.